emedinac/BenchmarkAndPromptOptimization/README.md

 Tested models: `llama3`, `llama3.2`, `deepseek-r1`, `gemma3`, `qwen3`

 Run `python3 src/prepare_dataset.py` to get the embeddings, but the main code also compute them if they are not present :)

-Run the main logic: `python3 main.py`
+Run the main logic: `python3 interface.py`

+For manual tests, Run: `python3 manual_tests.py`